 Note that Paul states that though he "became as one without the law," he also points out that he did not violate God's law, as that would be sin.
 Again, God holds us to the strictest definitions of right and wrong in any given context.
 Issues of conscience do not give us carte blanche—they can add to God's definitions, but they cannot subtract from them.
 This is very different from moral relativism which allows each individual or culture to define right and wrong whole cloth, cherry picking scriptural definitions or ignoring them altogether.

 But as the debate about women in church leadership and ministry roles demonstrates, sometimes identifying cultural sin or issues of conscience isn't always obvious in the biblical texts.
-One example would be 1 Co 11:5-7 which appears to give clear instructions about head coverings in the church with Paul saying women should wear them and men should not.
+Another example would be 1 Co 11:5-7 which appears to give clear instructions about head coverings in the church with Paul saying women should wear them and men should not.
 Some church traditions interpret this passage as a cultural sin, noting that at that time male Jewish believers were wearing head coverings during religious prayer, reading, and worship and that Paul makes no effort to correct this practice in his letters in order to bring them into alignment with his instructions to the Corinthians.
 Other church traditions interpret this passage as universal, contending that women in modern Western cultures must also hold to this dress code during religious practices.
 Some go further and claim women should wear a head covering at all times.
-Due to the various interpretations and traditions within the Church, this practice should be treated as an issue of conscience—each fully convinced in his (or her) own mind and giving grace to those who disagree.
+Due to the various interpretations and traditions within the Church, these practices should be treated as an issue of conscience—each fully convinced in his (or her) own mind and giving grace to those who disagree.

 Clear Conscience Christianity